aiplanethub/5-week_Data_Science_Bootcamp/week-0/147-Python Basics and Intro to Data Types.md

 ### Arithmetic Operator

-Using Python, we can perform some basic arithmetic operations such as additions, subtraction, multiplication, etc.
+Using Python, we can perform some basic arithmetic operations such as addition, subtraction, multiplication, etc.

 Example:\
 \